wp-plugins/urilv-feed/readme.txt

 3. Configure your feed from the new URI.LV Settings submenu

 == Changelog ==

+= 1.2.4 =
+* Changed the URI.LV name to FeedPress.
+Use the new plugin!

 = 1.2.3 =
 * Resolves some caching issues as well, and debug mode.